-Drive along the vast Mekong Delta, which spans nearly 15,000 square miles.
-This scenic region accounts for more than half of Vietnam's rice production, earning it the nickname of the country's 'rice ball'.
-One of his highlights is visiting a local establishment to see how traditional sweets and sake are made, then tasting it for yourself.
-Also explore colorful local markets, ride a sampan to visit a brick factory, visit a fish farm and many other fascinating activities.
+Drive along the vast Mekong Delta, which stretches over approximately 15,000 square miles.
+This scenic spot accounts for more than half of Vietnam's rice production and is affectionately known as Vietnam's 'Rice Bowl'.
+One of his highlights is visiting local eateries to see how traditional sweets and sake are made and then try them yourself.
+Plus, explore colorful local markets, ride a sampan to a brick factory, visit a fish farm, and many other fascinating activities.

-Explore French-influenced Phnom Penh, the magnificent Silver Pagoda, and learn about the sober Khmer Rouge regime.
-Work and play with friendly Cambodian people, explore several villages and meet silk weavers, skilled silversmiths and local school children.
+Explore French-influenced Phnom Penh, the spectacular Silver Pagoda, and learn about the austere Khmer Rouge regime.
+Interact with friendly Cambodians at work and play, and explore several villages to meet silk weavers, master silversmiths and local school children.

-Other highlights include an oxcart ride through the countryside and a visit to a farmer's home to learn about his daily life.
+Other highlights include an oxcart ride through the countryside and a visit to a farm to learn about daily life.
 You will also participate in a traditional water blessing ceremony performed by a local monk.

-Cross the Mekong River and explore the stunning landscapes on land.
-In Ho Chi Minh City, enjoy a sightseeing tour, cooking class and visit the Cu Chi Tunnels, a network of tunnels used by the Viet Cong during the war.
+On the other side of the Mekong River you can explore the amazing sights on land.
+In Ho Chi Minh City, enjoy a sightseeing tour, cooking class, and visit the Cu Chi Tunnels, a network of tunnels used by the Viet Cong during the war.

-In charming Siem Reap, enjoy traditional Apsara dance performances and explore the magnificent Angkor temple complex, an architectural marvel among the world's ancient monuments.
+Enjoy a traditional Apsara dance performance in enchanting Siem Reap and explore the spectacular Angkor temple complex, whose architectural splendor is perhaps unparalleled among the world's ancient monuments.

-See several temples, including the majestic Angkor Wat and the enchanting face of Bayon.
-Researchers now believe that Angkor is the world's largest pre-industrial city, and that the remaining temples are a testament to the wealth and power of the Khmer Empire.
+See several temples, including the majestic Angkor Wat and the mesmerizing Bayon Face.
+Researchers now believe that Angkor was the world's largest pre-industrial city, and that the remaining temples are a testament to the wealth and power of the Khmer Empire.

-By the end of your trip along the Mekong you will have a better understanding of river life and the friendly people who depend on it.
+By the end of your trip along the Mekong, you'll have a better understanding of the river's creatures and the friendly people who depend on it.